Excel TVExcelTV

 Enhancements with Excel 365 and Excel 2021

-In my experience as a financial analyst, I’ve found that Excel 365 and Excel 2021 offer significant performance improvements for counting unique values.
+In my experience I’ve found that Excel 365 and Excel 2021 offer significant performance improvements for counting unique values.
 I now use the UNIQUE function combined with COUNTA for faster results.
 Here’s an example formula I often employ:

 This approach is much quicker than older methods, especially with large datasets.
 I’ve also noticed that dynamic array formulas in these versions can handle bigger ranges without slowing down my spreadsheets.